 The formulation of the results of the national consolidation through Focus Group Discussion on May 18 and 19, 2016, at Oria Hotel, Jakarta, attended by the research team and several partners of MAMPU Program (BITRA, YASANTI, MWPRI, and TURC), as well as representatives of the Women Homeworkers Network from Yogyakarta, East Java, Banten, Central Java and Sumatra, mapped the general condition of homeworkers in Indonesia as follows:

 Description of the Social Conditions and Legal Standing of Homeworkers in Indonesia:

-- 1. Social Conditions of Home-based Workers: - a.
-Poor working conditions - Homeworkers work at the lowest rung of the supply chain, poor economic conditions. - b.
+- Social Conditions of Home-based Workers: - Poor working conditions b.
 The involvement of unpaid workers c.
 Invisibility